dailymp/opensouthcode2019/react-auth0-5/readme.md

-This demo show you how to handle the scopes:
+This demo show you how to handle the scopes and roles:

-1. Add to your server.js the follow code
+1. Add to your server.js the following code

 ```
 app.get("/course", checkJwt, checkScope(["read:courses"]), function(req, res) {